chrisnharvey/arch-repo/README.md

-# ArchAngel Packages
+# Arched Packages

-PKGBUILD files for the ArchAngel repo
+PKGBUILD files for the Arched repo